Suhayl2016/NukeBot-1/README.md

 # Personal Rating
 ### It's gonna work very well if you try to nuke a server with 100 - 150 members.
-### I HIGHLY not recommend using it on a server with above 1000 members.
+### I HIGHLY do not recommend using it on a server with above 1000 members.

 # Important Note
 ### I am not responsible for any use for this product.